1Hyena/ericherstu/README.md

-# ericherstu
+# Description
-public information about Erich Erstu for advertising or promotional purposes
+This repository stores the raw source materials needed for the compilation and publication of both the professional and social information about Erich Erstu.